Scroll to the Bottom of this Information to Begin this Course

 Upon completion of this activity, participants should be better able to:

-- Describe the latest advances in translational medicine for patients with multiple myeloma
+- Describe the latest advances in translational medicine for patients with acute myeloid leukemia (AML)

 - Explain how novel genetic screening strategies currently in development may be used to identify patients at risk of developing hematologic malignancies and direct early intervention strategies